TransposeData/docs/docs/sdks/sdks.md

 # Overview

 ## Welcome to the Transpose SDK suite
-Transpose's server-side software development kits (SDKs) are designed to make it easy to integrate Transpose's API suite into your application.
+Transpose's SDKs are designed to make it easy to integrate Transpose's API suite into your application.

 {{ transpose_colored_link(link_type="python_sdk") }}